Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

 The tour takes you through the sets, costumes, props of the movies and so much more.
 When we were there they even had someone making props for you to watch and explaining the differences between real things and the prop version.
 They were really lovely with the children – as were all the staff – explaining things in ways they could understand and making time for them.

 The children were also given passport books to stamp as they went through the tour, spotting different things and completing different activities.
-They loved searching for hidden Golden Snitches – and it kept Hubby and I entertained too!
+They loved searching for hidden Golden Snitches – and it kept Dave and I entertained too!

 The children loved being able to ride a broomstick for a photo and video opportunity but I was disappointed we couldn’t get a video in the flying car as we’d been able to on previous visits.
 Although photos were available to buy the children were happy enough just to have the broomstick experience.